TritonDataCenter/node-manta/docs/buckets-cli.md

 We could default to assuming the current `$MANTA_USER`, such that "trentm/mybucket" in the above examples could be just "mybucket".
-Also, if referring to buckets other than those owned by my account is not something we care to support, then the "trentm/" scope isn't necessary.
+Also, if referring to buckets owned by other accounts is not something we care to support, then the "trentm/" scope isn't necessary.

 ## manta take 3: put/get files rather than stdout